Faculty Leader: Miss C Leath

 Key Stage 3

-Students undertake drama in a discreet way, having one lesson per two weeks.
-They follow a programme of skill development which reflects GCSE Drama and is assessed against that criteria.
+Students follow a programme of skill development which reflects GCSE Drama and is assessed against that criteria.
 The skills they develop encourage performance and every aspect of it.
 Skills developed are also a basis for continued work at GCSE level in KS4.
 Students are encouraged to perform their work for others and to evaluate it to improve development.

 Drama Club meets regularly to offer further opportunities.
 Students have the option to be involved in performances during most terms of the year to demonstrate their skills.
 These are widely varied in style and reflect all aspect of performance from acting to movement, speech and mime.
 Some performances are auditioned and others are open to all levels of skill.
 Extended curricular opportunities include visits to see performances in a range of genre, as well as extended rehearsal opportunities at week-ends and evenings.
 Performances include musical theatre, Shakespeare, pantomime, plays and reading for events.